kristijanH1998/module-2-js-final-project-kristijan-hornung/README.md

 * Once the game has been started, if Menu is opened, click on Continue to resume playing, or Quit to quit the game
 ![Continue and Quit buttons](/readme-screenshots/space-invaders-continue-quit.png?raw=true "Continue (Resume) and Quit buttons in main menu")
 * Current score can be found in top left corner, alongside the current stage (level).
 Remaining lives and the Menu button are in the top right corner.

+## Credits and Developer Log
+* Online sources used to develop this project as well as the Developer Log can be found [here](https://docs.google.com/document/d/171uDnwOZFgw6h3zi3xp7hASAzlEwYrx0jgkx9Fazk8Q/edit?usp=sharing)